gpbl/react-day-picker/website/docs/basics/customization.md

 ## Multiple months

-Use the `numberOfMonths` to render more than one calendar.
+Use `numberOfMonths` to render more than one calendar.

 ```include-example
 multiple-months